 Director of Regional Partnerships, The Chalmers Center

-Justin serves as Director of Regional Partnerships for the Chalmers Center at Covenant College.
-He read When Helping Hurts with his church missions committee in 2009, starting a shift in his thinking about poverty and the church that led to his joining the team at Chalmers in 2016 after serving in different roles for 10 years at a small international missions organization.
+Justin serves as Director of Foundational Products and Regional Partnerships for the Chalmers Center at Covenant College.
+He read When Helping Hurts with his church missions committee in 2009, starting a shift in his thinking about poverty and the church that led to his joining the team at Chalmers in 2016 after serving in different roles for 10 years at an international missions organization.
 At Chalmers, he coordinates the work behind books, articles, blog posts, online courses, video projects, and small group curriculums produced by Chalmers’ staff and ministry partners around the core concepts of a biblical framework for poverty alleviation and works with churches and organizations to help them apply these ideas in their ministry programs.
-He holds a B.A. in communications from Bryan College (2006), and is a current M. Div. student (class of 2024) at Reformed Theological Seminary in Atlanta.
-Justin and his wife, Rachel, have four daughters, and live in Chattanooga, Tennessee.
+He holds a B.A. in communications from Bryan College, and an M. Div. from Reformed Theological Seminary.
+Justin and his wife, Rachel, have four daughters and live in Chattanooga, Tennessee.

 JEDD MEDEFIND